Magdalen Berns: Boxing career

 Berns was active in Scottish amateur boxing.
 From 2009 to 2011, she was a member of the Edinburgh-based Leith Victoria amateur boxing club.
 In 2009, she competed in the Scottish University Boxing Championships in the bantamweight division, losing in the final to Sinead Sheehan.
 In 2010, she became the first Scottish boxer to win at the Haringey Box Cup.
 In 2011, Berns was a member of Scotland's first female boxing squad.
 That year, she became the first Scottish boxer to win at the Golden Girl Championship; won the British Universities and Colleges Sport (BUCS) Boxing Championship in the novice women's 54 kg class; and competed in the Scottish Amateur Boxing Championships in the 51 kg (flyweight) category, losing in the senior finals to Stephanie Kernachan.
 In the same year, she was one of four female boxers to spar with undefeated male bantamweight boxer Dave Cowan to help him prepare for an upcoming bout.
 In 2012, Berns joined the Holyrood amateur boxing club.
 That year, she again represented Scotland in the Golden Girl Championship.
 Berns went on to serve as a boxing coach for the University of Edinburgh.

 She was posthumously described by Boxing Scotland as "a pioneer for both women's boxing and university boxing in Scotland".

 Views and activism

-In 2015, Berns expressed opposition to the Edinburgh University Students' Association "LGBT Liberation" group, issuing a statement of support for the decision to exclude drag acts from participating in that year's Pride Glasgow event.
+In 2015, Berns expressed opposition to the Edinburgh University Students' Association "LGBT Liberation" group's issuing a statement of support for the decision to exclude drag acts from participating in that year's Pride Glasgow event.
 In 2016, Berns was banned from the University of Edinburgh's Feminist Society for opposing the decriminalisation of prostitution.

-In April 2016, Berns began her series of "irreverent" YouTube vlogs where she published her views on gender identity.
-Her first and subsequent vlogs criticised the idea that an unwillingness on the part of cisgender lesbians to have sex with trans women who have penises (an instance of what has been referred to as the "cotton ceiling") is due to transphobia, bigotry, or prejudice, rather than sexual orientation.
-She was also known for arguing against gender self-identification.
+In April 2016, Berns began her series of "irreverent" and "caustic" YouTube vlogs where she published her views on gender identity.
+She also argued against gender self-identification.
 Speaking on the subject of sex, gender, and sexuality, Berns stated: "You don't get 'assigned' reproductive organs ... males are defined by their biological sex organs.
 Likewise, homosexuals are people who are attracted to the same biological sex."
 She categorised lesbians as "women who are same-sex attracted".
 She described trans women as "blackface actors", and stated, "Trans women are men", that "there is no such thing as a lesbian with a penis", and that she would "rather be rude than a fucking liar".
 She described trans activism as a "men's rights movement".
-She was also critical of the LGBT charity Stonewall.
+She was also critical of the LGBT rights charity Stonewall.